vddevguru/LeetMetric-App/README.md

 # LeetMetric - LeetCode User Stats Tracker

 LeetMetric is a simple and interactive web application built using HTML, CSS, and JavaScript.
 It allows users to view LeetCode stats by entering a valid LeetCode username.
-The app fetches and displays data such as the number of solved problems by difficulty level (Easy, Medium, Hard) and overall submissions using LeetCode's GraphQL API
+The app fetches and displays data such as the number of solved problems by difficulty level (Easy, Medium, Hard) and overall submissions using LeetCode's GraphQL API.

 ---